Special Collections Subject Guide: Genealogy

 There are also many maps held within our manuscript collections.
 The search box on the left of our Finding Aids area allows for searching across the contents of these collections.

 Researching University of Maine Alumni, Faculty, and Staff

 Special Collections holds files on deceased alumni and faculty members of the university.
 Originally compiled by the Alumni Association and the Human Resource Department, typical files contain biographical information, obituaries, and news clippings.
-Contact Special Collections if there is a name of an alum or staff member you would like us to check.
+Contact Special Collections if there is a name you would like us to check.